curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

 Then it ended.
 Back to reality.

 "That was actually decent."
 Dan thought to himself.
-But it was such a strange thing - the sentio being anything at all.
+But it was such a strange thing, the sentio being anything at all.
 Just an artificial sensory input sequence.
 Just some data.
 What a strange feeling - he felt it about everything.
 And he knew that there was something about the past day of feelings and experiences that was... important.
 It contained information he should pay attention to.
 There was probably some obviously optimal action to take next.
-He thought for a moment, then he thought about how strange it is to have to think about what to do next - isn't that what brains are supposed to do for you?
-Brains were supposed to automate this task - why did he have to do it manually?
+He thought about *what to do next* for a bit, then he thought about how strange it is to have to think about *what to do next*.
+Isn't that what brains are supposed to do for you?
+His brain was supposed to automate this task - why did he have to do it manually?

-That's it - he should go to the Village Elder.
+That's it!
+Next, he should go to the Village Elder.
 The place to tend the vessels wherein decisions are made.
 So Dan performed his morning habits.
 So ridiculous, every habit was a performance of the universe, for the universe.
 Water.
 Brush teeth.
 Shower.
 Clothes.
 Pills.
 Food.
 Water.
 Directions, short walk, only fifteen minutes - go.
 What a silly little performance.

----

-## Meditation is for survival - medicine for dangerous data
+#### Meditation is for survival - medicine for dangerous data

 Dan walked outside.
 The world had lost so many of its dimensions.
 Even trees.
 The “London plane” trees along the road were just trying to survive.
 A vast evolutionary line, ancestors imported from America and Asia, then enslaved here to look pretty and clean the air a little.
 Allowed to live the way they wanted to live, as long as the way they wanted to live was the way they're wanted to live.
 Otherwise… first warning disfigurement, then capital punishment.
 Clean air obviously useful for human survival, while cityscape beauty had more elaborate reasoning.
 Dan thought he could probably look closer at a tree to observe more dimensions, and he'd probably see the same singular pattern over and over.
 Trees.
 Just another something trying to survive.

 Dan walked.
 He would look at a thing, deconstruct it to his reductive beliefs, then it lost all meaning.
 Dan walked on the brick-tiled walkway.
 The bricks wouldn't be here if they weren't useful.
 If there was something better, they'd be replaced.
 And the walkway too - if a road ought to be here, it would.
 Even the cool, humid air - if there was a stabler compound containing the same base elements, he'd be breathing that instead.
 Or not.
 He didn't exactly need to be here.
 Why exactly was he here, again?
 Ah, right - for the same reason as everything else.
 Like everything else, he was reducible to survival, which meant nothing in this infinite universe.
 He had lost all meaning.

-Village Elder ahead, it was just a glass wall in a vertical lake of glass walls.
+Village Elder ahead, it was just one glass wall in a vertical lake of glass walls.
 Sunlight and wind swept up waves of curling reflections and refractions.
-It had a puddle-sized tile at the ground level and Dan stepped in.
+It had a puddle-sized tile at the ground level and Dan stepped inside.
 Reception.
 No one there.
 It didn't look like anyone else was around because it didn't need to look like there was anyone else around.
 Instead, it felt like people were just about to be here.
 Things were just about to start and he was just about to be seen.
-Well-lit, sunlight pouring in, dynamic paintings on the walls, desk-drawers and standing cabinets half-open, platoon of chairs at attention - the room felt alive.
+Well-lit, sunlight pouring in, dynamic paintings on the walls, desk-drawers and standing cabinets half-open, platoon of chairs at attention.
+The room felt alive.
 A weekday 10am in the flesh, without the flesh.
 Behind a desk, there was a hallway of doors.
 Dan approached the desk and it visualized some instructions for him.

 ```
 Hello Dan.
 Welcome back to your local Village Elder.
 Please go down the hall to the first room on the right.
 A Village Elder will be with you shortly.